-The Financial Integrity Rating System of Texas is an accountability rating of a school district.
-It is based on the district's overall performance on certain financial measurements, ratios, and other indicators that are established by the Commissioner of Education.
+An accountability rating for a school district.
+It is based on the district's overall performance on certain financial measurements, ratios, and other indicators that are established by the commissioner of education.

 (FSP) Foundation School Program

-The Foundation School Program is the state program that establishes the amount of state and local funding due to school districts under the Texas school finance law.
+The state program that establishes the amount of state and local funding due to school districts under the Texas school finance law

 GED (General Educational Development)

-Individuals who pass the GED exam earn a high school equivalency diploma.
-The GED tests cover five subjects: Math, Science, Social Studies, Writing and Reading.
+A high school equivalency program.
+Individuals who pass the exam earn a high school equivalency diploma.
+The GED tests cover five subjects: math, science, social studies, writing and reading.

 GEEG (Governor’s Educator Excellence Grant)

-The Governor’s Educator Excellence Grant program was federally- and state-funded and provided three-year grants to schools to design and implement teacher performance pay plans from the 2005-06 to 2007-08 school years.
-GEEG was implemented in 99 high poverty, high performing Texas public schools.
+A grant program that was federally and state funded.
+It provided three-year grants to schools to design and implement teacher performance pay plans from the 2005-06 to 2007-08 school years.
+GEEG was implemented in 99 high-poverty, high-performing Texas public schools.

 IB (International Baccalaureate)

-The IB is a nonprofit educational foundation that offers three programs for students aged 3 to 19 to help develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world.
+A nonprofit educational foundation that offers three programs for students aged 3 to 19 to help develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world

 IDEA (Individuals with Disabilities Education Act)